ospocommunity/website/README.md

-# ApacheCon hugo site
+# OSPO Summit hugo site

-This repository contains a Hugo based site for ApacheCon.
+This repository contains a Hugo based site for OSPO Summit.

 NOTE: Please use hugo v0.92.2 to avoid the website build error.